 Despite promising research, there is neither a cure for Parkinson's disease (PD) nor medications that can reverse its course.
 But there can be.

 We can make research more efficient and effective by ensuring that people with Parkinson's and care partners are primary partners in research alongside scientists, industry and government.
-As a signature program of the Parkinson's Foundation, Parkinson's Advocates in Research (PAIR) is making this partnership a reality.
-We are bringing together the people who live with Parkinson's and the people developing new treatments.
+Our signature national patient engagement in research program, Parkinson's Foundation Research Advocates (formerly PAIR), makes this partnership a reality by bringing together the people who live with Parkinson's and the people developing new treatments.

-- Through in-person trainings and an online course, the PAIR program gives people impacted by Parkinson's the knowledge and skills needed to pair up with scientists and health professionals.
+- Once selected, Research Advocates undergo in-person trainings and an online course (coming in 2019), where our patient engagement team provides them with the knowledge and skills necessary to pair up with scientists and health professionals.

-- Through collaborating with research institutions, the PAIR program facilitates partnerships between Research Advocates and professionals at the front lines of research.
+- From there, we help facilitate partnerships between Research Advocates and professionals at the front lines of research at academic institutions, industry and government.

 - Prioritizing research